AdobeDocs/dynamic-media-classic.en/help/publish-setup.md

 * **[!UICONTROL Localization Support]*** - These settings let you manage multiple locale attributes.
 It also lets you specify a locale map string so you can define which languages you want to support for the various tooltips in Viewers.

     For example, if you are a multi-national brand that sells in different countries, you can ensure that each country has their own locale-specific Viewer.
 To accomplish this functionality, you specify a locale map string.
-Then you edit the tooltip text in a Viewer’s preset by adding the translated text strings for the language you want.
+Then you edit the tooltip text in a Viewer’s preset by adding the translated text strings for the language that you want.

     >[!NOTE]
-    > To set up Localization Support options, [use the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) In your support case, request setup help.
+    > To set up Localization Support options, [use the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) In your support case, request setup help.

     For more information about setting up **[!UICONTROL Localization Support]**, see [Considerations when setting up localization of assets](publish-setup.md#considerations_when_setting_up_localization_of_assets).